gednyengs/SpeakerVerification/README.md

 # SpeakerVerification
 Speaker Verification system implemented in JAVA.

-This speaker verification system uses mel-frequency cepstral coefficients (MFCC) and a Dynamic Time Warping algorithm to compute and compare features of an enrolled user to those of a user seeking verification.
+This speaker verification system uses mel-frequency cepstral coefficients (MFCC) and a Dynamic Time Warping (DTW) algorithm to compute and compare voice features of an enrolled user to those of a user seeking verification.

 # Usage